-Sarah Soward is an artist with a focus on endangered wildlife and color.
-She holds a BFA from the California College of the Arts (view her art C.V.).
-She shows and competes internationally.
-Some highlights of her career include the acquisition of a painting by the Kentucky Derby Museum at Churchill Downs, acceptance of her work into the Wildlife Artist of the Year 2013, 2015, and 2017 exhibitions at the Mall Gallery in London, England, with her giraffe painting, Sky Creature, ending up in both the Londonist and the BBC Wildlife Magazine.
+Highlights of her career include the acquisition of a painting by the Kentucky Derby Museum at Churchill Downs, acceptance of her work into the Wildlife Artist of the Year (WAY) 2013, 2015, and 2017 exhibitions at the Mall Gallery in London, England, with her giraffe painting, Sky Creature, ending up in both the Londonist and the BBC Wildlife Magazine.
+Her work was also accepted into the 2021 WAY exhibition, but due to the pandemic, the exhibition was virtual.
 Two of her rhinoceros paintings traveled with the Artist4Rhino exhibition in Italy, one of which was exhibited with the show at the Museo Civico de Storia Naturale di Genova.

 I’ve been painting rhinos off and on and in fits and starts since 1999.
 I am obsessed with them: Their shapes and negative spaces, their wrinkles and horns, the hairy ones, the armored ones, the stoic ones rolling in mud.
 The first paintings were made because a friend needed a wedding present.
 In my process of research and study, I fell in love.

 In my paintings, I immortalize the rhino.
-In real life—outside my canvases—I donate a percentage of what I am paid for each piece of rhino art to the International Rhino Foundation (www.rhinos.org).
+In real life—outside my canvases—I donate a percentage of my proceeds from my art sales to the International Rhino Foundation.
 In addition to being an artist, I’m also a conservationist.

-Stellae Errantes debuted at the Hawaii Museum of Contemporary Art 2015.
+Stellae Errantes debuted at the EHCC: Hawaii Museum of Contemporary Art 2015.